dhrumi01/DoorDash-Marketplace-Integrity-Root-Cause-Analysis-Control-Strategy/README.md

 ## Data integrity
 All observed numbers in the dashboard are public-source values.
 Strategy/control rows are clearly analytical recommendations.
 Complaint-channel counts are not used as failure-rate denominators.

+# Research and RCA Method

+## Goal
+Identify recurring marketplace-control mechanisms across public DoorDash evidence, then translate them into **testable internal hypotheses** and measurable control strategies.

+## Source hierarchy
+- **Tier A** — SEC/regulatory filings or current independent reporting of a regulator-backed event.
+- **Tier B** — DoorDash first-party engineering, developer, merchant, and support documentation.
+- **Tier C** — complaint-channel signals such as BBB.
+Used only for hypothesis discovery; never treated as a DoorDash-wide defect rate.

+## Claim labels
+- **Confirmed incident** — the event/outcome is directly documented.
+- **Confirmed mechanism** — DoorDash or a regulator explicitly describes the mechanism.
+- **Supported hypothesis** — consistent with evidence but causality requires DoorDash internal data.
+- **Confirmed context** — factual business-rule/economic context, not necessarily a defect.
+- **Signal only** — complaint/community signal, not prevalence or causality evidence.

+## RCA discipline
+For every hypothesis the model stores: current problem, mechanism, root-cause hypothesis, source tier, internal validation question, recommended control, and success KPI.
+This prevents the dashboard from presenting an inference as a fact.